 Maps are not enabled by default.
-This option must be purchased, preferably at the time of the order.
+This option must be activated manually, preferably at the time of the order.
 However, this can be done later as well.
+Once this feature is activated, it cannot be deactivated.

 Emsis can show raster maps, which must be copied to its internal memory first.
-Currently we have limited raster maps support.
-In future more countries will be supported.
-Please visit our web site for more details.
+The maps are limited to the raster format only.
+The system does not support our vector maps.
+Maps are available from our web site: